Latest update

 Poverty remains entrenched and widespread in Peruvian society.
 Rural indigenous communities are most affected and many children work to help support their families, sometimes in dangerous conditions.

 Our church partners in Peru continue to faithfully serve children in poverty.
-By providing for their physical, relational, cognitive and spiritual needs, the local church is helping children to discover their full God-given potential.
+By providing for their physical, socio-emotional, cognitive and spiritual needs, the local church is helping children to discover their full God-given potential.

 Find out more by watching the latest video update below from Peru.